JiaxiWang05/L2_auto_material_mover/README.md

 Git allows you to download code from GitHub and collaborate on projects.
 Follow the instructions below based on your operating system.

+"""Install the Operating System:"""

+Action: Download and flash Raspberry Pi OS or Ubuntu (if using Jetson) onto a microSD card and boot the device.
+Why: A lightweight Linux-based OS provides a stable environment with access to programming libraries, GPIO controls, and compatibility with ROS (Robot Operating System) for complex robotic tasks.

 ### Windows

 1. **Download Git**: